-The UK is also Singapore’s fourth largest European trading partner, with total bilateral trade valued at S$11.4 billion in 2017.
-Bilateral ties and cross-border business collaborations remain healthy, with G2G initiatives such as the Singapore-UK “FinTech Bridge” to develop and encourage collaboration between the fintech sectors in both countries.
+The UK is also Singapore’s fourth largest European trading partner, with bilateral trade in goods valued at S$16.8 billion in 2020.
+Bilateral ties and cross-border business collaborations remain healthy, with G2G initiatives such as the Singapore-UK FinTech Bridge to develop and encourage collaboration between the fintech sectors in both countries.

 Singapore and the UK share a common working language, and similar legal, accounting, and political systems.
 This makes it easier for Singapore companies to do business in the UK.
 With a highly skilled and educated English-speaking workforce, you will not have problems understanding and dealing with your British counterparts when you set up your business in the UK.

 Following Brexit, the UK has maintained that it remains open for business and is increasingly willing to work with international partners.

 In 2017, Singapore and the UK renewed the bilateral Economic and Business Partnership, staying the course for greater economic cooperation and new business opportunities in both countries.

 Singapore shares common interest with the UK in ensuring business continuity and are like-minded partners on free and open trade.
 To that end, Singapore and the UK signed a Free Trade agreement which came into force on 11 February 2021.